IPad Mini (1st generation)

-The first generation iPad Mini received positive reviews, with reviewers praising the device's size, design, and availability of applications, while criticizing its use of a proprietary power connector, its lack of expandable storage, its under-powered Apple A5 chip with 512 MB RAM, and the lack of a Retina display.
+The first generation iPad Mini was succeeded by the iPad Mini 2.

 History

+Before its official unveiling, the iPad Mini was the subject of months of speculation about its development and launch, with several photos of the possible product circulating online.
+Since 2010, reports and discussions suggested that Apple was working on a smaller tablet.
+Steve Jobs himself initially dismissed the idea of a 7-inch iPad and a larger-screen iPhone, though both concepts were later realized with the introduction of the iPhone 5 and the iPad Mini.

 On October 16, 2012, Apple announced a media event scheduled for October 23 at the California Theatre in San Jose, California.
 The company did not predisclose the subject of the event, but it was widely expected to be the iPad Mini.
 On the day of the event, Apple CEO Tim Cook introduced a new version of MacBook family and new generations of the MacBook Pro, Mac Mini, and the iMac before the iPad Mini and the higher end fourth-generation iPad.

-It was released on November 2, 2012.
+The iPad mini was released on November 2, 2012.
 The US list price started at $329 for the 16 GB model; the UK list price was £269 for the 16 GB model, £349 for the 32 GB model and £429 for the 64 GB model.
 Similar releases were made in nearly all of Apple's markets.
 The 32 GB and 64 GB models were discontinued with the release of its successor, the iPad Mini 2 and the iPad Air 1 on October 22, 2013.
 After almost 3 years on June 19, 2015, the remaining 16 GB model was discontinued as well.
-As well as being discontinued from stores, the iPad mini no longer receives software updates and is not supported by Apple.
+It was discontinued from stores, and from Apple's software updates and support.